Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Syracuse and its opponents have gone over the current 50.5-point total in four of eight games (50%) this season.
+- Syracuse has combined with its opponents to put up more than 49.5 points in four of eight games this season.

-- Boston College has combined with its opponents to score more than 50.5 points in two games this season.
+- Boston College and its opponents have combined to score more than 49.5 points in two games this season.

-- Saturday's over/under is 8.4 points lower than the two team's combined 58.9 points per game average.
+- Saturday's total is 9.4 points lower than the two team's combined 58.9 points per game average.

-- The Orange and their opponents score an average of 50.1 points per game, 0.4 fewer than Saturday's total.
+- Orange games this season feature an average total of 50.1 points, a number 0.6 points higher than Saturday's over/under.

-- In 2021, games involving the Eagles have averaged a total of 54.2 points, 3.7 more than the set over/under in this contest.
+- The 54.2 PPG average total in Eagles games this season is 4.7 points more than this game's over/under.

 Syracuse Stats and Trends

-- Syracuse has seven wins against the spread in eight games this year.
+- In Syracuse's eight games this season, it has seven wins against the spread.

-- When Syracuse amasses more than 344.4 yards, the team is 6-0 against the spread and 3-3 overall.
+- In games that Syracuse picks up over 344.4 yards, the team is 6-0 against the spread and 3-3 overall.

-- The Orange have turned the ball over eight times this season, three fewer than the Eagles have forced (11).
+- This year, the Orange have eight turnovers, three fewer than the Eagles have takeaways (11).

 - Find the latest spread and moneyline odds for Syracuse at SISportsbook.